suragch/mongol/README.md

 - `MongolPopupMenuButton`: vertical version of `PopupMenuButton`, for displaying menus
 - `MongolAlertDialog`: vertical version of `AlertDialog`

 Browse the sections below to see images of what the widgets look like.
-Check out the [example project](https://github.com/suragch/mongol/tree/master/example) for a more detailed demonstration.
+Check out the [live web version](https://suragch.dev/apps/mongol) of the [example project](https://github.com/suragch/mongol/tree/master/example) for a more detailed demonstration.

 ## Displaying vertical text